asavinov/lambdo/README.md

 ## Example 4: Table-based features

 A record-based function with scope 1 will be applied to each row of the table and get this row fields in arguments.
 There will be as many calls as there are rows in the table.
 If `scope` is equal to `all` then the function will be called only one time and it will get all rows it has to process.
-Earlier, we described how string dates can be convereted to datetime object by applying the transformation function to each row.
+Earlier, we described how string dates can be converted to datetime object by applying the transformation function to each row.
 The same result can be obtained if we pass the whole column to the transformation function.
-The only field that has to be changed in this definition is `scope` which is now equals `all`:
+The only field that has to be changed in this definition is `scope`, which is now equals `all`:

 ```json
 {